Ford’s India factory workers seek government help to safeguard jobs

 By Sudarshan Varadhan

-CHENNAI, India (Reuters) – Factory workers at Ford Motor Co’s southern Indian plant near Chennai city have sought the state government’s help to safeguard that will be lost once the carmaker stops production, workers and union leaders said.
+CHENNAI, India (Reuters) – Factory workers at Ford Motor Co’s southern Indian plant near Chennai city have sought the state government’s help to safeguard jobs that will be lost once the carmaker stops production, workers and union leaders said.

 Last week, Ford said it would stop making cars in India, taking a hit of about $2 billion to end years of unprofitable operations in a market that once promised exponential growth but has disappointed.